-If you want to maximize the nutrients you get from nuts, soak them in distilled water overnight.
-This helps neutralize enzyme inhibitors and phytic acid both of which affect digestion and absorption of the nutrients in seeds and nuts.
+If you want to maximize the nutrients you get from nuts, soak them in distilled or purified water overnight.
+This helps neutralize enzyme inhibitors and phytic acid both of which may affect digestion and absorption of the nutrients in seeds and nuts.
 It can also help reduce the amount of pesticides on them if they are not organically grown.

 Simple Soaking Directions: Place 4 cups of nuts in a bowl with enough distilled water to cover the nuts completely.
 Add a tablespoon of celtic sea salt.
 This helps the neutralize enzyme inhibitors.
 Different seeds and nuts have different soaking times, but the easiest rule of thumb to remember is to let them soak 7 hours (overnight).
 You many or may not like the taste of soggy nuts, so you’ll need to dehydrate them in a dehydrator or oven for 12-24 hours.
 If you do it in the oven, keep the temperature under 150 degrees and shift them around on the pan occasionally.
 You don’t want to roast the nuts, just dry them out.
 Every oven is different so it might take some experimentation to get the ideal drying time figured out.
 And because this is essentially a 24 hour process it makes sense to do several big batches at a time.
 Afterward compare the flavor of the soaked and dried nuts versus the non-soaked nuts.
 You might be surprised to find they taste better, depending on the nut and your taste.